 Here’s an overlooked fact: Schools and educators have a natural partner in the business community.
 Who is better prepared to pave the road to this outcome than the employers themselves?
 And if you are a school or educator, I have great news for you: the business community is ready, willing, and able to help you.
 This could very well be the missing link between graduates of today and gainful employment of tomorrow.

-This post originally appeared on CEO World.
+This post originally appeared on CEOWorld Magazine.